 Nucleic acids hold the basic building blocks for life.
-Deoxyribonucleic acid (DNA) and ribonucleic acid (RNA) are found in all cells.
+Deoxyribonucleic acid are found in all cells.
 DNA is organized into x-shaped chromosomes.
 In humans it is found in the nucleus of the cell.

 Friedrich Miescher first isolated DNA in 1869 and called it "nuclein."
 James Watson, Francis Crick, Rosalind Franklin and Maurice Wilkins determined the double-helix structure of DNA in 1953.